Chapter 39. Mom Secrets and Her Recue by DadElizabeth Lin Johnson

-“No, not night only, sometimes day.
-Sometime no men…… sometime five, ….. sometime, …... more if big ship come.
+“No, not night only, sometime day.
+Sometime no men.
+Sometime five, sometime, more if big ship come in Honolulu.

-When he leave, ……, he still laugh take me, …., take me out, …, out to jail, ……, Then I know police get money, not pay, sex girl free, …., police not help me."
+When he leave, he still laugh, take me out to jail.
+Then I know police get money, not pay, sex girl free, police no help me."